Wh1teF0X2004/MONASH/FIT1043/README.md

 - Assessment 3 (15%)
 - Weekly Quiz (5%)
 - Scheduled Final Assessment (50%)
-- Technologies Used: Python, R Programming, BASH Unix Shell Commands
+- Technologies Used: Python, R Studio, BASH Unix Shell Commands

 ## Assessment 1
 - The aim of this assignment is to investigate and visualize data using Python as a data science tool